43 Signs of mental health problems at work and how to respond

 How to respond to perceived mental health problems at work

-Employees at your company may not know they have mental health issues or may not want to discuss them out of fear of judgment.
 That’s why you want to ensure you’re sensitive to the situation every step of the way.
 This starts by having a policy outlining how you handle these cases.
-Employees should know this policy and how to respond if they come across someone exhibiting the symptoms mentioned above.
-Here are a few possible ways to respond.

 • Don’t be accusatory.
 You want to ask them if something is happening that’s troubling them.
 Once they respond, give them time to express themselves fully.
-If they deny any problems, you can ask follow up questions or share your concerns to see if they feel comfortable opening up.
+If they deny any problems, you can ask follow-up questions or share your concerns to see if they feel comfortable opening up.
 If not, don’t push the issue.

 • Share relevant resources.
 Finally, share resources they can use to seek help if they’re open to it.
 This could be mental health providers covered by insurance, employee assistance programs, or using sick days.